Put math skills to real uses.

 Tracks and Minors

-A minor is available in Applied Mathematics.
+A minor in Mathematics is available.
+All course prerequisites must be met to be eligible to take the selected course for a minor.
 Please see an academic advisor for more information.
-For specific information regarding minor requirements, please consult the minors section of the catalog.
+Specific information regarding minor requirements may be found in the Academic Information section of the catalog.

 Calendar of Events

 - Transfer Tuesdays

 - J.R.
 Mitchell Memorial Book Talk Consider the Fork: A History of How We Cook and Eat

 - Owings Mills Campus - Rockland Center

 Graduates of our Applied Mathematics program embark on many rewarding career choices, including: